PM Corner: In conversation with Giri Devulapally

 We have seen a significant reset in valuations against a backdrop where fundamentals have largely remained intact.
 Most companies in the portfolio have reported first quarter earnings results.
 They have been fairly typical, with 72% of companies beating consensus revenue estimates and 70% beating on earnings.
 The market has been very unforgiving of companies that have missed expectations or provided negative guidance, regardless of sector.

 At a high level, how do you approach growth investing?

-Within our strategy, we also try to manage a few key risks and do so by focusing on capturing the big winners while mitigating the impact from big underperformers.
+Within our strategy, we also try to manage a few key risks.
+We do this by focusing on capturing the big winners while mitigating the impact from underperformers.

 Consistent with our process, we continue to shift to where we see the widest disconnects between fundamentals and expectations.